WSU-kduncan/cs3900-restaurantorders/DB/SQL-ToolBox/Scripts.md

 WHERE availability = 'Y'
 ;
 ```
 - This query script pulls the server id, first name and last name as well as the availabilty of the servers.
 The where statment makes the satement only pull the servers whose availabiliy is 'Y'.
+This would be used to find out which servers are available to take orders, tables, and other task such as running food.
 <br>